doodboard/tutorial/README.md

 This is also the perfect time to test your keypresses.
 You can either plug in the switches to test the keystrokes, or manually short the hotswap sockets.

+Default hex file for R2 has OLED enabled.
+ProMicro awaits return signal from OLED.
+So until the display is installed, keypresses will be delayed, and you'll have to hold down each keypress for it to register.

-To test without switches, short the blue circles if you have the hotswap sockets installed.
+To test without installing switches, short the blue circles if you have the hotswap sockets installed.
 Short the yello circles if you plan to solder the switches in directly.

 <br/>